laser/intro-network-programming-c/1-intro-to-c/_notes1.md

 might be represented as a base-64 string in order to send the bytes over a channel that only supports text, like HTTP.

-Assume for a moment that we have a sequence of three byte whose base-2 ("binary") representation looks like this:
+Assume for a moment that we have a sequence of three bytes whose base-2 ("binary") representation looks like this:

 ```c